// Best Of

 Board International

 Organizations that prioritize analytics-first planning and already have Board deployed for financial planning may find value in extending it to merchandising.
-Board requires significant configuration to support apparel-specific workflows, but offers strong modeling and reporting capabilities for teams with dedicated BI resources.
+Board requires significant configuration to support apparel-specific workflows, but offers strong modeling and reporting capabilities to teams prepared to own that modelling work.

 // Fit Assessment